flectra-hq/flectra/doc/setup/install.rst

 * Accept the UAC_ prompt
 * Go through the various installation steps

-Odoo will automatically be started at the end of the installation.
+Flectra will automatically be started at the end of the installation.

 Linux
 -----